FLO-2DKaren/FLO-2D-Tutorial-Source/source/widgets/storm-drainer-editor/Storm Drain.rst

 .. image:: ../../img/Storm-Drain/Storm002.png

-#.
 1. The digitize storm drain buttons are inactive.
    It is recommended to create a storm drain network in separate storm drain shapefiles as discussed below.

-#.
-2. the blue schematize button
+2. The blue schematize button
    is used when the storm drain system is complete and ready to convert to the FLO-2D schema layers.

-#.
 3. The simulate storm drain
    check box will turn on the storm drain switch in the Control Variables.

 .. image:: ../../img/Storm-Drain/Storm003.png